Back To Homepage

 Monte and Nina doing their eccentric dance routine

-Eccentric dancers would do things such as the Snake Hips Dance, The Shimmy, dancing on a ball, dancing on your head, legomania (aka rubberlegs), using Whips, doing contortionist movements, dance in a handstand, balancing acts, and some acrobatic dance acts etc.
+Eccentric dancers would do things such as the Snake Hips Dance, The Shimmy, dancing on a ball, balancing something in their mouth while dancing, Juggle, dancing on their head, Legomania (aka Rubberlegs), using Whips, doing contortionist movements, dance in a handstand, balancing acts, and some acrobatic dance acts etc.

-Many dancers would be labled as Eccentric dancers at sometime during their career.
-Dancers like George M. Cohan, Leon Errol, George White, Joe Frisco, Harland Dixon, Ray Bolger, James Barton, Hal Leroy, Buddy Ebsen, and many more would carry this label, but most of them were so much more.
+Many dancers would be labeled as Eccentric dancers at sometime during their career.
+Dancers like George M. Cohan, Leon Errol, George White, Joe Frisco, Harland Dixon, Ray Bolger, James Barton, Hal Leroy, Buddy Ebsen, Charlie Chapin and many more would carry this label, but most of them were so much more.

 Later the category Eccentric dance name would change to Cabaret dance.